JayMartMedia/patient-js/README.md

 This app allows a user to view, add, edit, and delete patients stored in the PostgreSQL database through a web gui.
 The app has a simple UI.
 It is not visually spectacular.
 The purpose is to demonstrate the knowledge of the tools listed below, not to demonstrate graphic design skills.

 ## Business Use Case
+This app has the major components used in most any production web app:
++ A frontend UI for the user to interact with
++ A backend REST API for the frontend to talk to
++ A database to store patient data
++ The ability to create, read, update and delete data in the database
++ User login and authentication
++ Cloud hosted (on Google Cloud Platform)

 The use case could be any web application where you need a user to be able to view, add, edit, and/or delete items specifically from a table.
 For example, keeping a list of patients, users, customers, orders, etc.

 ## Tools Used